marwan820/phase-2-catprod/README.md

 ## Status

 - Project is in developing stages.
-- Will be used as template for further implementation of lessons learned and skills to practice and develop.

 ### Future additions
-- Code will be refactored for better organization
+- Code will be refactored
 - Styling will be improved and responsive
-- Cart page will have a total cart function, and an clear cart button
+- Cart page will have a items total section, and an clear cart button

 ### Deployment